Economic woes, war, climate change on tap for Davos meeting

 Russian President Vladimir Putin, of course: Envoys from his country has been shunned because of his war in Ukraine.

-Ukrainian first lady Olena Zelenska was on her way to Davos and will speak Tuesday, forum representatives said, while other officials from Ukraine are speaking on panels.
+Ukrainian first lady Olena Zelenska was on her way to Davos and will speak Tuesday, while her husband, President Volodymyr Zelenskyy, will give a remote address Wednesday and other officials from Ukraine are appearing on panels.

 Outside the main convention center, a themed venue known as Ukraine House is hosting a concert, photo exhibits, seminars, cocktail events and other meetings this week to drum up support for Ukraine’s efforts to drive out Russian forces.